Pros: Abundant passenger and cargo space; carlike handling; impressive fuel economy; pleasing ride; comfortable interior

 Comfort & Utility

-The Traverse's updated interior is well designed and appealing to the eye.
-Fit and finish are good, and newly added soft-touch materials replace hard plastics that were griped about in the 2012 Traverse.
-Like the other gauges and controls, new illuminated climate controls exude a sophisticated look, and splashes of silver or optional wood-grain trim convey an upscale character.
+The Traverse’s interior is well designed and appealing to the eye.
+Fit and finish are good, and most materials are soft to the touch, except for a few areas where cheap plastics have sneaked into the cabin.
+Gauges and controls exude a sophisticated look, and the optional two-tone color scheme across the sweeping dashboard gives the Traverse dramatic flair.
+There are also splashes of aluminum trim that convey a more upscale character.

 Cargo-wise, the Traverse offers more space and versatility than the big Tahoe SUV.
-Both second- and third-row seats split 60/40 and can be folded flat to create a cargo hold large enough to transport a sizable love seat.
-And when the third row is upright, there's still enough room behind it for a few pieces of luggage.
-That's better than what many large SUVs can offer.
+Its second-row bench is a 60/40 split folding seat, and its third row splits 50/50.
+Both rows can be folded flat to create a cargo hold large enough to transport a sizable love seat.
+And when the third row is upright, there’s still enough room behind it for a few pieces of luggage.
+That’s better than what most large SUVs can offer.

 Performance & Fuel Economy

-The 2013 Traverse is available in front-wheel or all-wheel drive configurations.
-Maximum towing capacity is 5,200 lb, enough to pull a small boat.
+The 2012 Chevrolet Traverse is available in front- or all-wheel drive configurations.
+Maximum towing capacity is 5200 pounds, enough to pull a small boat.

-The Traverse is powered by a 3.6-liter V6, producing 281 horsepower and 266 lb-ft of torque.
-This engine pairs with a 6-speed automatic transmission with tap-shift manual shift control.
-The uplevel LTZ gains seven extra horses and four extra lb-ft of torque thanks to its dual exhaust.
+The Traverse is powered by a 3.6-liter V6 producing 281 horsepower and 266 pound-feet of torque.
+This engine pairs with a six-speed automatic transmission with tap-shift manual shift control.
+The uplevel LTZ gains seven extra horses and four extra pound-feet thanks to its dual exhaust.

 The Traverse is armed with ABS and stability control with rollover mitigation technology to help keep it planted during sudden changes in direction and high-speed maneuvers.

-The 2013 Chevy Traverse enjoys car-like riding and handling thanks to its unibody construction.
-With a re-tuned suspension for the new model year, its road manners are significantly smoother and sharper than most large, truck-based SUVs.
+The 2012 Chevrolet Traverse enjoys carlike ride and handling thanks to its unibody construction.
+Its road manners are significantly smoother and sharper than most large, truck-based SUVs.
 And in corners, it feels a good deal more stable.
 Body roll is minimal, and road grip is impressive.
-Drivers must still remain mindful of its sheer size, especially on tighter streets and in parking lot situations where maneuverability can be a challenge.
+Drivers must still remain mindful of its sheer size, especially on tighter streets and in parking-lot situations, where maneuverability can be a challenge.
+Poor rear visibility is an added hindrance.
 But overall, the Traverse is very capable and comfortable for everyday driving.

 The Traverse is not an off-road specialist.
-Those with all-terrain intentions should consider a more rugged, traditional SUV.
-But the Traverse is more than proficient in harsh conditions caused by snow, rain and mud.
-The LTZ's large 20-inch wheels are an additional asset in these circumstances.
+Those with all-terrain intentions should consider a more rugged traditional SUV.
+However, the Traverse is more than proficient in harsh weather conditions caused by snow, rain and mud.
+The LTZ’s large 20-inch wheels are an additional asset in these circumstances.

 Other Cars to Consider